adairrr/niftier/README.md

 ```
 ["kovan","goerli","mainnet","rinkeby","ropsten","matic","mumbai","xDai","POA"]
 ```
-You can verify contracts as part of the `deploy.js` script.
+You can verify contracts as part of the `deploy.ts` script.
 We have created a `tenderlyVerify()` helper function, which takes your contract name and its deployed address:
 ```
 await tenderlyVerify(
   {contractName: "YourContract",